Cultural Foundations - Ph.D.

 Upon admission to candidacy each doctoral candidate, must register for CULT 80199.
 It is expected that a doctoral candidate will continuously register for Dissertation I for a total of 30 credit hours, and thereafter CULT 80299, each semester (including summer) until all requirements for the degree have been met.

-For students who come to the program from fields that are not related to the Cultural Foundations of Education, a maximum 12 additional credit hours of foundational coursework may be required.
+Students whose background is not related to the cultural foundations of education may be required to complete a maximum of 9 additional credit hours of foundational coursework.
 After admission to the program, students plan a program of study with their respective faculty advisory committee headed by their advisor.
-A midpoint formative review presentation and comprehensive exam are required (see faculty advisor for details).
+A midpoint formative review presentation and comprehensive exam are required.